 The effects of COVID-19 have been significant on business IT.
 Many organizations have been migrating applications and data to the cloud for years.
 However, the current pandemic has forced them to accelerate those objectives to meet the needs of a mobile user base.

 One effect we have seen is many small businesses going "serverless."
 They are migrating to using web-based applications and online file share platforms instead of on-premises servers.
-Some established MSPs have struggled to show value to their clients in these types of arrangements.
+Some established Managed Service Providers have struggled to show value to their clients in these types of arrangements.
 They typically require less support and can be administered more effectively remotely.
 There is still a need for help, and MSPs can have success supporting this type of network by offering flexible support plans and being more aggressive with their pricing.
 They can also win deals by becoming experts supporting some of the more used SASS applications.

 Solutions for serving up applications that are only on-prem is essential as well.
 Providers should know how to leverage VPN, terminal servers, and published applications to make on-prem applications available anywhere.